opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 A dictionary can be generated automatically to adjust the desired number of markers and bits to optimize the inter-marker distance:

 @code{.cpp}
-cv::aruco::Dictiojary dictionary = cv::aruco::extendDictionary(36, 5);
+cv::aruco::Dictionary dictionary = cv::aruco::extendDictionary(36, 5);
 @endcode

 This will generate a customized dictionary composed of 36 markers of 5x5 bits.
 The process can take several